 tattoo faq & about

-Get in touch!
-If you would like to get tattooed, please fill out this form.
+If you would like to get tattooed, click here.

 We will either schedule a consultation where we set your appointment, or set your appointment over email.

 I will then collect a deposit and begin designing your tattoo.

 For more information on the design process, click here.

 Your design will be ready on the day of your appointment.
 Any necessary adjustments are made on that day.
 I never rush. :)